Professor Rainbow Murray, BA (Manchester), MRes (London), PhD (London)

 Rainbow loves talking about her research and sharing her expertise.
 She has provided expert consultancy to bodies such as the European Union, British Council and the Organisation for Security and Cooperation in Europe, and commentary to a variety of domestic and international print and broadcast media.
 She has given talks at conferences, university seminars and public events around the world and always relishes the opportunity to exchange ideas with others.
 She also greatly enjoys teaching, and was honoured to receive prestigious teaching awards from Queen Mary in 2010 and 2012.
 She welcomes applications from prospective PhD students within her research areas, broadly defined.

 Rainbow was the first Senior Diversity Lead at Queen Mary (2014-6), advising and consulting on equality and diversity issues at every level of the university.
+Rainbow is currently the Faculty Lead for Equality, Diversity and Inclusion in the Faculty for Humanities and Social Sciences.
+She also serves as Director of Graduate Studies within the School.
 She has offered service to her profession in a number of ways, from convening several research networks to serving on the executive committee of the Political Studies Association.
 She was a Commissioner for the LSE Gender Commission.

 My primary research interests lie in political representation, gender and politics, candidate selection, French and comparative politics, political parties, parliaments and elections.
 I am currently completing a major project examining the impact of gender quotas on parliamentary representation, funded by the Leverhulme Trust and the City of Paris.
 I am a member of the Money Talks international research team, looking at the role of campaign finance in women’s access to politics.
 I am also developing two new projects.
 The first looks at merit and the qualities required to be a good representative, using political renewal in the French parliament as a case study.
 The second looks at male over-representation and the political representation of men's interests.
 Latest developments in my research can be found on my personal website: www.rainbowmurray.co.uk.